YAKEcloud/yake/docs/docs/guides/managed-seeds.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Managed Seeds

 ## Deployment

 Conceptually, a [managed seed](https://gardener.cloud/docs/gardener/usage/managed_seed/) is a `Shoot` cluster which is registered as `Seed` cluster.
-Thus, an operator has to deploy two resources to the virtual garden, a `Shoot` and a `ManagedSeed`.
-In consequence, gardener will take care for the `Shoot` and register it as `Seed`.
+Thus, an operator has to deploy two resources to the virtual garden: a `Shoot` and a `ManagedSeed`.
+In consequence, Gardener will take care for the `Shoot` and register it as `Seed`.
 In 23KE, you can maintain managed seeds via the GitOps approach.
 For this, two `Kustomization`s are required.
 One is responsible for the creation of `Shoot` Clusters and the other one for the creation of `ManagedSeed` resources.
 Examples for these `Kustomization`s are given below.

 ```yaml